Brownster/musicbee-plugin/README.md

 # MusicBee Raspberry Pi Sync Plugin

-This repository hosts a MusicBee plugin for sending tracks to a Raspberry Pi running an iPod Classic‑style interface.
+This repository hosts a MusicBee plugin for sending tracks to a Raspberry Pi running  https://github.com/Brownster/ipod-dock connected to an iPod Classic via usb. /Brownster/ipod-dock exposes api to upload and managed files the pi manages the syncing to the ipod
 The code started as a small template and now includes a working uploader, simple configuration UI and unit tests.

 See the [MusicBee API](https://getmusicbee.com/help/api/) for details about plugin development.